Diplomatic missions

 There is a risk of car theft and car robberies.
 Car doors must be locked and windows closed while driving.
 Security services carry out roadblocks, especially in the dark part of the day.
 If asked to check documents at a checkpoint, Bulgarian citizens should stay in the car and show them through a closed window.

 Some credit cards are accepted in the capital Kinshasa.
-The local currency is the Congolese franc, but US dollars are widely used, however, they must be in good condition and issued after 2009 because they will not be accepted in banks.
+The local currency is the Congolese franc, but US dollars are widely used; however, these must be in good condition and issued after 2013 or they will not be accepted in banks.

 Healthcare: